 Remember, only you and your healthcare provider can decide what is best for you.
 If you feel uncomfortable with your provider’s recommendation, you can seek a second opinion or consult with a maternal-fetal medicine specialist.

 Can bed rest affect my postpartum recovery?

-This depends on how long you have been on prescribed bed rest.
-If you have been inactive for a long time, you may experience muscle weakness and a lack of energy after your delivery.
-Again, a physical therapist or a massage therapist may be able to help you minimize these effects.
+This depends on how long you’ve been on bed rest.
+If you’ve been inactive for a long time, you may experience muscle weakness and lack of energy after delivery.
+A physical therapist or a massage therapist may be able to help you minimize these effects.
 Having help during the postpartum time is important.
 In those first few weeks, try to rest or sleep when your baby sleeps, eat healthy food and snacks and delegate chores so that you can recover.